La Porte County Personal Representative Deed for Distribution Form

 Are these forms guaranteed to be recordable in La Porte County?

 Yes.
-You can re-use the forms for your personal use.
-For example, if you have more than one property in La Porte County that you need to transfer you would only need to order our forms once for all of your properties in La Porte County.
+You can reuse the forms for your personal use.
+For example, if you have multiple properties in La Porte County you only need to order once.

 Use this form for authorized personal representatives to transfer a decedent's real estate to a devisee or heir as directed by the deceased property owner's will, or according to Indiana's laws of descent and distribution.